 Next, we start our selection process of the families based on our in depth assessment of the financial status, potential of the child, the level of commitment and most importantly how invested the family is in breaking away from their current situation.

-Once these two "levers" are in place we then put ourselves on a long term committed support service with them through our 3 hours a day/6 days a week and 300 days a year After-School-Centers.
+Once these two "levers" are in place we then put ourselves on a long term committed support service with them through our After-School-Services.
 This then often results in a variety of interventions depending on the age group of the child ranging from enrollment into appropriate schools/colleges or coaching classes, Financial support on school supplies and self-learning aids, Admissions / Relocation to appropriate school/college /vocational institutes and in our last phases assisted career guidance for job search or entrepreneurship.
 Our core team continuously builds and "aggregates" partnerships with all existing Non-profits, Ed Institutes as well as Edtech organizations so we can empower our centers with all the ammunition they need to lift their children out of poverty!

 "Put simply - Our MISSION is to be CONSTANTLY there with these family at every step of their child's educational journey - just to make sure that "lack of awareness" or "financial constraints" DO NOT LIMIT the choice of what their path could be!"